Peace of Szeged: Consequences

 The Ottoman Empire, meanwhile, had not heard of Cesarini's invalidation of the treaty.
 By the end of August 1444, the Karamanids were subdued, leaving Murad with the impression that his borders were secure.
 He expected that the favorable terms granted in both the Peace of Szeged and the settlement with İbrahim II of Karaman would give a lasting peace.
 Shortly after the Karamanids' submission, therefore, Murad abdicated in favor of Mehmed II, his twelve-year-old son, intending to enjoy a peaceful retirement.

 Murad's hope was not fulfilled.
 By late September Hungary's preparations for the crusade were complete, and those of their allies were well underway.
 Many formerly independent Ottoman fringe territories began reclaiming their land, and on 20 September 1444 the Hungarian army began marching south from Szeged.
 The march went well for the Hungarians, prompting the Ottomans to recall Murad.
 On 10 November 1444 the two armies clashed at the Battle of Varna, the Ottomans fighting under Murad's standard with the broken treaty nailed to it.
-The crusaders were decisively defeated and Vladislaus was killed.
+The crusaders were decisively defeated and Vladislaus disappeared.
 Hungary relapsed into civil war and the removal of the threat to the Ottoman's Balkan front allowed them to concentrate forces for the conquest of Constantinople (Istanbul) in 1453.